 A delicious and simple recipe, these spicy sweet potato wedges are a great and healthier alternative to chips or fries!
-A very versatile recipe, these baked sweet potato wedges are perfect as appetizers, sides or snacks!
+You will kick out your cravings and won’t even feel like you are missing out on frying!
+A very versatile recipe, these baked sweet potato wedges are perfect as main meals, appetizers, sides or snacks!

 Spicy Sweet Potato Wedges

 You probably don’t know but I’ve got quite “the hots” for sweet potatoes.
-These spicy sweet potato wedges are a great easy and delicious recipe, made with just a handful of ingredients and are sure to become your favorite with the first bite!
+They are rich in fiber and minerals such as calcium, selenium and iron.
+Also, they are a great source of vitamin B and C. These spicy sweet potato wedges are a great easy and delicious recipe, made with just a handful of ingredients and are sure to become your favorite with the first bite!
 A bite full of wonderful flavors and just a hint of spicy that truly complements the sweetness in the potatoes.

 The thyme, chili and the garlic mayonnaise sauce give so much flavor to these thick and crisp spicy sweet potato wedges.
 They make great appetizers for parties or just a flavorful side dish or a nutritious and healthy snack.
 Not to mention these mouthwatering roasted sweet potato wedges are the perfect finger food for game night, potlucks or barbecues; a true delight!
 Roasted to perfection, these sweet potato snacks will have everyone asking for more!